HortonworksUniversity/Essentials/README.md

-# Hadoop Essentials
+# Hadoop Essentials (Hortonworks Sandbox HDP 2.6.1)

-This GitHub project stores content related to the [Hadoop Essentials](http://hortonworks.com/training/class/hadoop-essentials/ "Hadoop Essentials") course offering from Hortonworks Univeristy.
+This GitHub project stores content related to the [Hadoop Essentials](http://hortonworks.com/training/class/hadoop-essentials/ "Hadoop Essentials") course offering from Hortonworks University which is available for cost in an instructor-led format and FREE for self-paced students.

 Status: Complete